wagov/wasocshared/docs/guidelines/e8-assessment.md

 <td>If an administrator account was created for testing purposes, request the associated
 event logs that should have been generated when the account was created and added to a privileged group.
 Discuss whether event logs are stored locally or centrally.
-Note, organisations that are comfortable that certain events have a high probability of being legitimate may choose to filter them out as part of their centralised collection in order to simplify event log analysis and reduce storage requirements.</td>
+<br>Note, organisations that are comfortable that certain events have a high probability of
+being legitimate may choose to filter them out as part of their centralised collection in order to simplify event log analysis and reduce storage requirements.</td>
 <tr>